purumaharjan/city-connection/README.md

 The Cities connection logic have implemented reading the city.txt file from classpath and adding the cities using Map<String, Set<String>> where the data structure for storing the connected data for the network relationships between the cities roads.

-It is Restful API to retrieve the status as YES/NO between connected cities which are taking as the http query parameters(i.e origin and destination).
 It is standalone Spring based application.
+The API take two HTTP query parameters(i.e origin and destination) as input and provide the response status as "YES" for connected cities and "NO" for not connected.

-The Endpoint URL for the API is http://localhost:8081/connected, where context path is specified in application .properties.
+The Endpoint URL for the API is http://localhost:8080/connected, where server port is specified in application.properties.

-Similary, Mocikto and Junit framework is used for Unit testing code and Rest Template for integration testing.
+Similary, Junit, Mocikto are used for Unit testing code and Rest Template for integration testing.

 Description